archblox/bootstrapper/README.md

 # ARCHBLOXBootstrapper
 A installer for ARCHBLOX.
-This has been merged into the Launcher and is now only used for studio launching on it's own.
+This is used for studio launching.